btnguyen2k/mpn/dosrc/02-openai/202305121407-normalization-embeddings/index-en.md

 A higher `cosine similarity` value indicates a greater similarity between the text string and the question.
 ```

 The experiment results are insufficient to draw a definitive conclusion due to the limited number of test cases, but it provides an initial idea.
-For those interested, the full source code used in the experiment can be found [here](https://gist.github.com/btnguyen2k/2d418b899a3673cd7b10c68ab39075db), enabling one to conduct the experiment on your own data.
+For those interested, the full source code used in the experiment can be found [here](https://gist.github.com/btnguyen2k/2d418b899a3673cd7b10c68ab39075db), enabling one to conduct the experiment on their own data.

 <hr/>